Coaching Tax

 leadership communication coaching executive presentation consulting homepage woman

-Is Leadership Coaching or Career Coaching Tax Deductible?
+Is Coaching Tax Deductible?

 Great question.
 The short answer is: it depends.
 Let’s separate these two types of coaching to answer this question.
 While Leadership Coaching and Executive Coaching are by nature career coaching, the reversal isn’t necessary the same.
 The type of coaching delivered in these two cases makes a difference in answering the question.
+Business owners can receive executive and leadership coaching, but so can emerging leaders working for an employer.

-Leadership coaching can be tax deductible if the coaching focuses on the professional aspect of the coaching client and if the service impacts the client’s work in or on the business.
+Leadership or business coaching can be tax deductible if the coaching focuses on the professional aspect of the coaching client and if the service impacts the client’s work in or on the business.
 The coaching engagement needs to show a correlation of the coaching of the leader and the impact on the business, i.e. improving the performance of the business unit or the company at large.

 Giving a few examples, a leadership coach can help with: